agauravdev/ML-Microservice/README.md

 ## Setup the Environment

-* Create a virtualenv and activate it
+* Create a virtualenv and activate it or run make setup
 * Run `make install` to install the necessary dependencies

 ### Running `app.py`